 There are a number of human failings that contribute to inefficiencies in public discourse, well-being and progress.
-This page is dedicated to some of my ideas for software products that might solve for some of these limitations.
+This page is dedicated to some of my ideas for software products that might contribute toward solving for some of these issues.

 I believe that they would increase opportunities for shared understanding and therefore reduce fear and conflict in the world (a personal ambition of mine).
-I publish them here, in public, in the hopes that one or two might resonate with someone and inspire something.
+It's unlikely I'm going to work on them myself so I publish them here, in public, in the hopes that one or two might resonate with someone and inspire something.

 - Human Health Index (Solving for KPIs)